Halke1986/AITweakHighEnergyFocus/readme.md

 The logic used by the modified AI is Very simple.
 Triggering HEF is tied directly to firing the largest energy weapon installed on a ship.
 This means a ship with at least one large weapon will never activate HEF when firing just medium or small weapons.

+Additionally, firing at fighters and missiles will not trigger HEF.

 The simple solution is subject to change in next releases.

 ## Future ideas ##

-- Don't trigger HEF when firing only at fighters and missiles.
 - Don't trigger HEF when firing High Explosive weapons (High Intensity Laser) or weapons with `USE_LESS_VS_SHIELDS` tag (Mining Blaster, IR Autolance) on an enemy with shields raised.